-A magnifying glass will light a fire in seconds.
+A magnifying glass will start a fire in seconds.
 That’s under ideal conditions.
-How long it takes will vary depending on the time of day, angle of the sun, the efficiency of the magnifying lens, and the tinder being used.
+How long it takes will vary depending on the time of day, angle of the sun, the efficiency / overall size of the magnifying lens, and the tinder being used.

 The quality of the glass (which is often plastic) can make a noticeable difference.
 The ability to focus a tiny bright spot onto the tinder so as to ignite more quickly.

 With that said, most every plastic lens I’ve tested as a ‘survival magnifying glass’ worked.
-It just takes a bit longer to get a fire going.
-Again, depending on conditions.
+However the following three choices for a fire starter magnifying glass are all real glass.

 Does the diameter of the magnifying lens make a difference starting a fire?
 In my experience, not so much of a difference.
 Although a larger diameter lens will pick up more available light and is quicker and easier to start a fire.